 5. Create Pass-Around Value

-There is staying power in paper.
+There is staying “power in paper”.
 While online publications are deleted from a person’s memory with the click of a button, a piece of paper — a publication like a print newsletter — is less likely to be so quickly discarded.
 We’ve heard from many of our clients that their recipients hold onto each newsletter they get in the mail, compiling copies in accordion files and binders.

 Articles published in a newsletter offer the kind of value that readers will want to revisit.
-And not only do readers use these articles for their own benefit, they keep copies with the intent of sharing.
+And not only do readers use these articles for their own benefit, but they also keep copies with the intent of sharing.
 (If you haven’t read about the dentist who made $8,000 by a copy of his newsletter being shared on the golf course, you should pick up a copy of our book, “The Ultimate Guide to Newsletters.”
 You’ll find the story on page 50.)

 To put it simply …